Michael Fassbender

-Early life
+Early life and education

-Fassbender was born on 2 April 1977 in Heidelberg, Baden-Württemberg, West Germany.
-His mother, Adele, is originally from Larne, a town in County Antrim, Northern Ireland, and his father, Josef Fassbender, is German.
-Fassbender has an elder sister named Catherine, a neuropsychologist at the MIND Institute in Sacramento, California, United States.
+Fassbender was born on 2 April 1977 in Heidelberg, a city in the West German state of Baden-Württemberg.
+His mother, Adele, is originally from Larne, Northern Ireland, and his father, Josef Fassbender, is German.
+Fassbender has an elder sister, Catherine, a neuropsychologist.
 According to lore on her side of family, Adele is the great-grandniece of Michael Collins, an Irish leader during the War of Independence.

-At the age of two, Fassbender moved to Killarney, a town in County Kerry, Ireland, where Josef and Adele were to operate a restaurant named the West End House.
+When Fassbender was two years old, the family moved to the town of Killarney, Ireland, where Josef and Adele were to operate a restaurant named the West End House.
 Josef also worked as a chef in the restaurant.
 The couple chose Killarney because they wanted their children to grow up in the countryside, in contrast to the industrial backdrop of their previous German residence.

-Fassbender, who was raised Catholic, served as an altar boy at the church his family attended.
+Raised Catholic, Fassbender served as an altar boy at the church his family attended.
 He and Catherine spent summer holidays in Germany.
-He attended Fossa National School in the village and parish of Fossa and St. Brendan's College in Killarney.
-Fassbender decided to become an actor at the age of 17 when he was cast in a play.
-He left home to study at the Drama Centre London at the age of 19.
+He attended Fossa National School in Fossa and St Brendan's College in Killarney.
+At the age of 17, Fassbender decided to become an actor when he was cast in a play.
+He left home at the age of 19 to study at the Drama Centre London.
 In 1999, Fassbender dropped out of the Drama Centre and toured with the Oxford Stage Company to perform the play Three Sisters.
 Before finding steady work as an actor, he worked as a bartender, postman, manual labourer, market researcher for Royal Mail and Dell employee.